Helga (Elga) De Vries: Cell migration into brain

-Much of De Vries work has also focused on how the BBB is involved in immune cell trafficking to the brain.
-She has found that much of the pathogenesis in MS is caused by CD4 T-cells trafficking across the brain endothelium.
-Her work also highlighted the mechanisms underlying this trafficking.
+Much of De Vries' work has also focused on how the BBB is involved in immune cell trafficking to the brain.
+She has found that much of the pathogenesis in MS is caused by CD4 T-cells trafficking across the brain endothelium, and her work highlighted the mechanisms underlying this trafficking.
 When myelin is being degraded inside the brain, brain endothelial cells act as antigen presenting cells through presenting myelin-derived antigens in MHC-II to T-cells in the periphery.
 De Vries’ discovery of a fundamental role of endothelial cells in promoting T-cell infiltration in MS was critical in establishing the antigen presentation capacity of the blood brain barrier.

 De Vries later found that monocyte diapedesis into the brain during inflammation is mediated by tissue-type plasminogen activator (tPA).
-Continuing to probe the various way that immune cells infiltrate the brain, De Vries found that the NMDA receptor subunit 1 is expressed on the endothelial cells lining the BBB and is involved in regulating tPA which permits the entry of monocytes from the periphery into the CNS.
+Continuing to probe the ways that immune cells infiltrate the brain, De Vries found that the NMDA receptor subunit 1 is expressed on the endothelial cells lining the BBB and is involved in regulating tPA, which permits the entry of monocytes from the periphery into the CNS.

 In a following study, De Vries probed the biology of macrophage infiltration into the CNS.
 She found that activation status played a critical role on the effects of the chemoattractant properties of cytokines.
 Her work laid the foundation to further understand how activation affects macrophage migration into the CNS both in health and disease.